jq-rs/mlestalk-ui/README.md

 Uses [Mles WebWorker](https://github.com/jq-rs/mles-webworker) to handle all data traffic.

-Please see the details at http://mles.io/app.
+Please see more details at http://mles.io/app.